Patrons, Artists, and Private Palazzi: an on-site art and culture seminar in Rome, Italy, with Giulia Bernardini (November 5-13); 3 SPACES REMAINING

-- Highlights include: the hidden underground rooms of emperor Nero’s Domus Aurea, the awe-inspiring ruins of the Palatine Hill, dizzying frescoes in the normally off-limits Palazzo Farnese, a market visit, cooking class, and lunch in a private home, an out-of town jaunt by chartered bus to the medieval Castello Orsini-Odescalchi, a private tour of the stunning American Academy, and the Sistine Chapel and other wonders of the Vatican Museums before it opens, far from the madding crowd.
+• The Eternal City has beckoned visitors for millennia, from pharaohs and queens to pilgrims, merchants, diplomats, Grand Tourists, and modern-day travelers.
+It is a city filled with wonder at every turn and Giulia’s beloved home town.
+Let her guide you through it, from famous sites to hidden gems, and lose yourself in its fascinating history and vibrant present.
+Highlights include: the multi-layered church of San Clemente with its ancient Roman foundations, the awe-inspiring ruins of the Palatine Hill, sculptures, jewelry, and Roman frescoes in the little-known Palazzo Massimo museum, a market visit, cooking class, and lunch in a private home, an out-of town jaunt by chartered bus to the medieval Castello Orsini-Odescalchi, a private tour and lunch with the fellows at the stunning American Academy, and the Sistine Chapel and other wonders of the Vatican Museums before it opens, far from the madding crowd.
 All this and more is part of the mouth-watering itinerary.

 Seminar cost includes: 8 days of art history tuition, accommodations and breakfast (unless opting out), entry tickets to scheduled museums and galleries, five meals (3 lunches, 2 dinners), taxis to select destinations, ground transportation to and from countryside, gratuities.
 Does not include airfare, remaining lunches and dinners, ground transportation to and from airport in Rome.
 Seminar itinerary subject to change at any time.